Frequently Asked Questions

 Where can I take my children to a playground?
 There are many playground areas in Steamboat?
 Some of the more commonly known parks are Whistler 1530 Meadow Lane, Little Toots Park 55 12th St., Howleson Hill ski area, and West Lincoln Park on 13th and Lincoln.

 Do you have a museum in town?
-Yes, the Tread of Pioneer Museum has a great tour about the community.
+Yes, the Tread of Pioneers Museum has a great tour about the community.
 The museum is open year-round Tues – Sat 11 AM to 5 PM.
 Admission is $6.00 for adults, $5.00 for seniors, $2.00 for children 6 – 12, and under 6 free.
 Routt County residents with id are free.
 The newly expanded and renovated Tread of Pioneers Museum offers something for everyone.
 The heart of the museum is a 1901 Queen Anne-style Victorian home with turn-of-the-century furnishings.
 Engaging and interactive exhibits feature the local and regional history of Native Americans, skiing, agriculture, mining, pioneer settlement, town development, and more.
 Our Western Heritage Exhibit, home of an extensive firearms collection, traces our agricultural history and the story of an infamous outlaw, Harry Tracy.

 Special museum features include computer and video interactive exhibits, hands-on exhibits for kids, Kids Scavenger Hunt, oral history library, local history research center, unique museum gift shop, and an online historic photograph collection.